 TIP software works with TIP signatures where the Role Object Types are instantiated with their label.

-Using the base template for the end result is done because the TIP information is dependent on the TIP software, but there are other ways to instantiate a template and using the base template for the end result guarantees a code that can be understood globally.
+Using the base template for the end result, however, is done because the TIP information is dependent on the TIP software, but there are, or will be, other ways to instantiate a template and using the base template for the end result guarantees a code that can be understood globally.

-After conversion to N triples, this code is uploaded to the applicable triple store of (in this example) the XYZ Corp.Project P1234 as:
+After conversion to N triples, this code is uploaded to a triple store of (in this example) the XYZ Corp.Project P1234 as:

 Once such a mapping has been defined for an application and coded in an adapter for that application, it will keep uploading templates following the rules for releasing and uploading as defined by the custodian of that application.